 Make Your Message Stick With a Powerful Conclusion (Testimony)

 Those first two topics are worth considering; however, making your message stick with a powerful conclusion is by far the most important part of any public speaking–especially in the LDS context.
 Most people sort of know this, that is why they end with their testimony.

 The reality is, Mormons are awful at bearing testimony.
 That’s right, I said it, and I’m not going to apologize!
 I know what you are thinking, “but we Mormons have the exclusive rights on the concept of bearing testimony.”
 That is the problem; we have been “bearing testimony” for so long it has turned into a standard list of clichés.
 “I know the church is true”, “I know Joseph Smith was a prophet”, “I love my family”.
 These are all phrases that have been so overused their intrinsic value is inflated and therefore has little impact on the hearts of the listener who have heard it over and over.

 Elder Holland said it best (as he always does).
 Back in the 2007 World Wide Leadership Conference Elder Holland commented on this concept of how to conclude a less.
-I’d recommend you listen to his complete training when you have time; however, here is the main take-home message:
+I’d recommend you read his complete training when you have time; however, here is the main take-home message:

 -Elder Jeffrey R. Holland, 2007 World Wide Leadership Training

 After reading that, there is really nothing more to add.
 Go share the fire of your faith.